 In our sample resume, Amelia used a larger font to call attention to her name and a double-ruled line to separate her contact information out from her resume material.

-Pro tip: Each time you create a resume, double check that all of your contact information is accurate, especially if you are using a draft of an old resume.
+Pro tip: Each time you create a resume with our resume builder, double check that all of your contact information is accurate, especially if you are using a draft of an old resume.
 Old versions of your resume may contain outdated email addresses or phone numbers.

 2. What font should I use for my resume?